 Nevertheless life in 19th century Coventry gradually improved.
 Late in the century the council built sewers in Coventry.

 A Technical Institute was founded in Coventry in 1887 and in 1902 it became the Technical College.

 Coventry City Football Club was founded in 1889.
-Furthermore the first telephone exchange in Coventry opened in 1889 and the first electricity generating station opened in 1895.
+The first telephone exchange in Coventry opened in 1889 and the first electricity generating station opened in 1895.